 This versatile beauty aid supports healthy skin and can replace all those expensive (and possibly toxic) store bought products.
 Read on to discover how to use coconut oil for skin.
 Your beauty routine is about to get that much better!

 What is Coconut Oil?

-Before diving into the skincare of coconut oil, let’s take a look at what it actually is to understand how it works.
-The scientific name for coconut is Cocos nucifera, and the coconut palm is so highly valued by traditional cultures as both a source of food and medicine that it is called “The Tree of Life.”
+Before diving into the skincare of coconut oil, let’s take a look at where it comes from and how it works.
+Coconut oil is derived from the coconut palm tree, and is so highly valued by traditional cultures as both a source of food and medicine that it is called “The Tree of Life.”

 Coconut oil by nature is a refined product, because oil does not grow on a tree.
-The oil is extracted from the kernel or meat of mature coconuts harvested from the coconut palm.
+The oil is extracted from the kernel or meat of harvested coconuts.
 Technically speaking, the only truly “unrefined” coconut oil you can consume is the oil still inside the meat from a fresh coconut just picked off the tree.
-The term used for the least refined coconut oils is “virgin coconut oil.”
+The least refined type is virgin coconut oil.